 - Capsicum chinense: (Naga, habanero, Datil and Scotch bonnet)

 - Capsicum frutescens: (Malagueta, tabasco and Thai peppers, piri piri, and Malawian Kambuzi)

 Table 1: CN commodity code for fresh chilli peppers

 |07096099||Fresh or chilled fruits of the genus Capsicum or pimenta (excl. for industrial manufacture of capsaicin or capsicum oleoresin dyes, for industrial manufacture of essential oils or resinoids, and sweet peppers)|

-Morocco (19,100 tonnes) and Turkey (11,100 tonnes) were the leading non-European suppliers of chilli peppers in 2016.
-Other medium-to-large suppliers in 2016 included Serbia, India, Uganda, Macedonia and Kenya, each supplying 1,000–3,000 tonnes.
-Wholesalers on the European market favour larger producers, for reasons of supply certainty.
+Morocco (20.1 thousand tonnes) and Turkey (11.7 thousand tonnes) were the leading non-European suppliers of chilli peppers in 2017.
+Other medium-to-large suppliers in 2017 included India, Uganda, Macedonia and Kenya, each supplying between one and two thousand tonnes.
+Wholesalers in the European market favour larger producers, for reasons of supply certainty.